sayanida/react-mui-crud/ AssessmentReflection.md

 - To support questions and understanding regarding the implementation of dialogs and tables
 - To aid in interpreting the assignment requirements and organising related concepts

-<small>All coding and implementation work was done by myself.
-AI tools were used solely to aid understanding and were not employed to generate answers or complete code.

 ## 1. Task Completion
 _**How far through did you get in the task?
 Did you complete it all?**_